-A champion of new music, Geoff collaborates with and explores the music of renowned living composers.
+A champion of new music, he collaborates with and explores the music of renowned living composers.
 In 2016, he conducted the San Juan (Colorado) Symphony in the world-premiere of James Stephenson's Concerto for Hope with celebrated trumpeter Ryan Anthony.
 He served as arranger, conductor, and violinist for the world-premiere of Billy Blythe, a one-act opera based on the life of the young Bill Clinton, by Bonnie Montgomery.
 He conducted the premiere of Into the Beautiful North by Joe Brent, performed by the 9 Horses trio, as well as the premiere of Richard III, A Crown of Roses, A Crown of Thorns, an opera by Karen Griebling.
-In 2021 and 2022, he secured commissions of new works by Tania León and James Lee III, which were performed by the ASO.
+In 2021 and 2022, he secured co-commissions of new works by Tania León and James Lee III, which were performed by the Arkansas Symphony Orchestra.

-As a violinist, Geoff is an avid chamber musician and regularly collaborates with musicians across the country.
+An active violinist, Geoff is an avid chamber musician and regularly collaborates with musicians across the country.
+He also serves as Artistic Director of the Faulkner Chamber Music Festival.
+In this role, he curates a summer concert series and serves as director of the chamber music camp for students.
 He served as concertmaster of the Connecticut Virtuosi Chamber Orchestra and as Assistant Concertmaster of the Waterbury Symphony.
-He is recognized for his skill and versatility as a violinist and fiddle player, and has established himself as a highly sought-after studio musician.
-He creates and performs string and orchestral arrangements for recording artists to assist them in achieving their musical goals in the studio.
-Utilizing his extensive studio experience, Geoff conducted and served as executive producer for the 2021 recording of Florence Price’s Concerto in One Movement, with the Arkansas Symphony Orchestra.
-Geoff is also an orchestral pops arranger and his music has been featured in numerous ASO performances.
+He is also recognized for his skill and versatility as a fiddle player and has established himself as a highly sought-after studio musician.
+He writes and performs string and orchestral arrangements for recording artists to assist them in achieving their goals in the studio.
+His arrangements have also been featured on numerous Arkansas Symphony Orchestra performances.

 Amanda Curcio is the appointed executive director of the Chamber Music Society and the Faulkner Chamber Music Festival's coordinator.
 She is active in the musical community, as the principal first violinist in the Arkansas Symphony's community orchestra, a violinist in local chamber music ensembles, and a violinist in Little Rock's summertime adult strings camp.
 Amanda began studying the violin in New York, where she grew up, when she was 9.

 Amanda is a U.S. Army engineer officer and served two tours to Iraq as an intelligence analyst.
-She is currently deployed to Germany to support the mission to train Ukrainians.
-Before commissioning, she worked for the Arkansas Democrat-Gazette as an investigative reporter, winning Journalist of the Year in 2018 from the Society of Professional Journalists.
+She is currently deployed to Germany as a key staffer in the mission to train Ukrainians.
+Before going active duty, Amanda worked for the Arkansas Democrat-Gazette as an investigative reporter, winning Journalist of the Year in 2018 from the Society of Professional Journalists, and reported for the USA Today Network - Tallahassee Democrat as an education and previously crime reporter.
 Amanda taught middle school English Language Arts with Teach For America in Nashville.

 Will Preece joined the Grand Rapids Symphony in 2011.
 Originally from Urbana, Illinois, he studied at Michigan State University, where he earned both bachelor's and master's degrees in cello performance.